Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 Still building, because I am still looking into other arbitrage techniques

+BE CAREFUL: if you use this code, always check on the website the leverage of perpetual.
+API documentation does not refer to it, but the default value is 10x.
+Change it on the website for the wanted coin then use code.

 ## Concept

 - Retrieve the best funding rate on the CEX